 Waterfall methodology is a standard of manufacturing that's been widely used since the mid 20th century.
 It's used to describe a sequential process that is seen as flowing steadily downwards through different phases of the project like a waterfall.

-When to use Waterfall methodology?
+When to use Waterfall methodology

-How to build your boards in Waterfall?
+How to build your boards in Waterfall

-In order to build the boards in Waterfall methodology you should split the project into several groups of pulses defining the key milestones of the project.
-Let's say, we are building DeLorean DMC-12 "Back to Future" car.
-The whole project consists of four stages: Design of the car, Production, QA, and Assembly, and each of the stages has a list of tasks that need to be completed:
+In order to build your boards in Waterfall methodology, you should split the project into several groups of items defining the key milestones of the project.
+Let's say we are building DeLorean DMC-12, the Back to the Future car.
+The whole project consists of four stages: Design the Car, Production, QA, and Assembly, and each of the stages has a list of tasks that need to be completed: